bkazez/cantatas-static/_includes/editorial.md

----
-layout: docs
-title: Editorial format
----
-This field accepts special bracketing to distinguish what is editorial vs original.
+This field accepts brackets to distinguish what is editorial vs original.

 ## Editorial additions
 Text added by an editor, typically shown in italics in an edition.